Rosetta Martiniello-Wilks: Biography

 Martiniello-Wilks is a translational scientist who takes basic science discoveries and translates them into the clinic.
 In collaboration with CSIRO, Martiniello-Wilks' research contributed to the development of a "Gene Medicine" for Stage II prostate cancer based on novel viral vector delivery and suicide gene technologies.
 Aspects of this patented work (6 national/international patents with Martiniello-Wilks listed as an Inventor) has received Therapeutic Goods Administration (TGA) CTX approval for a Phase 1 clinical trial (registered NCT00625430).

-Other highlights of Martiniello-Wilks' research include: a CSIRO Chairman's Medal Platinum Nomination; attraction of >$9.5 million competitive research funding from the National Health and Medical Research Council (NHMRC), Prostate Cancer Foundation of Australia and Movember, Sydney Cancer Centre Foundation; the Australian Cancer Research Foundation; the Cancer Institute of New South Wales; the US Department of Defense and the National Cancer Institute in the USA.
+Other highlights of Martiniello-Wilks' research include: a CSIRO Chairman's Medal Platinum Nomination; attraction of >$9.5 million competitive research funding from the National Health and Medical Research Council (NHMRC), Prostate Cancer Foundation of Australia and Movember, Sydney Cancer Centre Foundation; the Australian Cancer Research Foundation; the Cancer Institute of New South Wales.

 In 2010, Martiniello-Wilks was recruited to UTS as a senior lecturer and core member of the Centre for Health Technologies, a vehicle for developing health research findings.
 Martiniello-Wilks no longer leads the Translational Cancer Research Group (TCRG) in the development of novel cell and gene therapies for cancer metastases; in biomarker discovery for the development of novel assays for early cancer detection and prognosis.